Your Responsibility for Internal Control

 • Monitoring activities of the major divisions of the organization.

-• Monitoring for the existence of risks and opportunities in either the internal or external environment that might indicate the need for a change in the College’s plans.
+• Monitoring for the existence of risks and opportunities in either the internal or external environment that might indicate the need for a change in the University’s plans.

 I repeat, Internal Control is everyone’s responsibility.
-Each of us plays an important part while performing our duties, and collectively in ensuring the effectiveness and efficiency with which the College’s mission is achieved.
+Each of us play an important part while performing our duties, and collectively in ensuring the effectiveness and efficiency with which the University’s mission is achieved.

 View pdf version of this memorandum